Tanzu-Gerg/Tanzu-Telemetry-Standalone-Data-Collector/README.md

 - App service bindings (name, label, and tags)

 The following fields will be anonymized by taking a sha256 hash of the values:
-- Environment variable names (excluding a small set of buildpack-related variables (see below))
+- Environment variables (excluding a small set of buildpack-related variables (see below))
 - Service binding names, labels, and tags

 The un-anonymized environment variables and values that are collected are as follows: